Terms of Service

 D) API

-API keys, webhooks, and tokens must be kept secure.
-We may impose or change rate limits, quotas, authentication requirements, endpoint behaviour, or access restrictions to protect the Services.
-You are responsible for your API clients, integrations, credentials, errors, retries, duplicated requests, and downstream systems.
+Keep API keys, webhooks and tokens secure.
+We may set or change reasonable rate limits, quotas, authentication requirements, endpoint behaviour and access restrictions to protect the Services.
+You are responsible for your API clients, credentials, integrations, retries, duplicate requests and downstream systems.

 E) Mobile apps and app stores